Mc-Zen/zero/src/units.typ

 /// - Exponents are allowed as in "m^2"
 /// - A unit in the fraction can be specified either with a negative
 ///   exponent "s^-1" or by adding a slash before "/s"
-/// - Prefixes are allowed and should be prepended to the base unit without
+/// - Prefixes are allowed and should be prepended to the
+/// constituent unit without
 ///   a space in between.
 Example: `"/mm^2"`.
 Occurrences of "mu" will be replaced
 ///   by the greek mu symbol.
 /// Returns: a dictionary with the keys "numerator" and "denominator",